gasimovv21/gasimovv21/README.md

 What I can do:
 · SQLite
 · MySql
-· REST API
 · Django
 · DRF
-· Docker - Nginx - Gunicorn
+· Docker
+· Git
+· Linux systems

 Bad habits:
 · Computer